MatthewS23/Concordance/README.md

 # Run the application:
 from the ~\my-app directory

-`java -cp target/my-app-1.0-SNAPSHOT.jar com.mycompany.app.App fileName.txt`
+`java -cp target/my-app-1.0-SNAPSHOT.jar path.to.mainclass fileName.txt`

 the test file test1.txt is included in the repository